Skip to content

 • mutates_state == true and trust_level is untrusted_external or malicious_suspectedforbid (hard deny).

 This is the confused-deputy defense: a prompt-injected instruction arriving via an untrusted channel cannot cause a mutating tool call to execute, no matter how the request is worded — only the source of the triggering content matters.
-See gateway/policies.cedar for the exact rules.
+See policies.cedar for the exact rules.

 Action hash computation (aegis-jcs-1)